kekse1/count.php/README.md

 * Didn't test against PHP **v8** support (TODO);
 * **You** should also test this script, including it's security.. **thx**.
 * After the `namespace` I'm thinking about using a `class` - but not sure if this is necessary...

+## Installation
+The easiest way is to just use this `count.php` with it's default configuration: copy it to some path in your web root, create a 'count/' directory in the same path (with `chmod 1777` maybe), and that's all! :)~

+The possible, possibly complex rest is described in the [Configuration section](#configuration).

 ## Description
 **It should be _really_ maximum secure now** (as everyhing got it's own limit, and all the